flurick/village/README.md

 # marsbasebuilding
-Base building game instpired by surviving-mars, chip-8, tabbed-toolbars
+Base building game inspired by surviving-mars: order stock not yet available on the marsian markets, chip-8: program factories to optimize your production, collaborate with other space settlers.
 ![](screenshot.png)